 Fostering social change is important to Kelley faculty, staff, and students.
 For 25 years, Kelley has offered programs and courses that encourage students to think broadly about the impact of their work on the local community and the world.
-With the establishment of the Institute for Social Impact in 2010, Kelley has an opportunity to focus on educating students about how they can use their business knowledge to alleviate poverty through work in social entrepreneurship, economic development, and global community building.
+With the establishment of the Initiatives for Social Impact in 2010, Kelley has an opportunity to focus on educating students about how they can use their business knowledge to alleviate poverty through work in social entrepreneurship, economic development, and community service.

-The Kelley Institute for Social Impact, also called KISI, encourages students to explore issues such as:
+The Kelley Initiatives for Social Impact, also called KISI, encourages students to explore issues such as:

 - Social entrepreneurship